Once

 time.

-It has also been proposed that these 'corporate demons' are
+It has also been proposed that the perpetrators of these mutilations are

-using noise canceling rotor craft or electromagnetic propulsion
+using noise canceling rotor helicopters or some sort of electromagnetic propulsion

 this slant completely ignores the scientific data gathered at